-This brings up an Alternate Character Interpretation for when Drizella's daughter Dizzy and Lady Tremaine appears in Descendants 2 and 3.
+This brings up an Alternate Character Interpretation for when Drizella's daughter Dizzy and Lady Tremaine appear in Descendants 2 and 3.
 The former is more like a Cinderella-expy (having to do menial chores around the family shop, enduring her grandmother yelling at her, but remaining to be an optimistic person) and the latter is first described as "wicked grandmother" but by the last film appears as more affectionate (internally) and is supportive of Dizzy's dreams of going off to Auradon and her designing hobby (giving Dizzy her glue gun).
-Was making Dizzy do all the sweeping just Lady Tremaine's old ways, or was it so Dizzy could know hard work and turn out better than her own daughters did?
+Was making Dizzy do all the menial shop chores just Lady Tremaine's old ways, or was it so Dizzy could know hard work and turn out better than her own daughters did?

 And her husband Prince Charming was one of the less well-developed Disney Princes, so far as living up to the "charming" appellation was concerned.
 His facial animation was so limited that he actually looked bored most of the time.
 Even Snow White's Prince, who didn't even have a name in their movie, showed more expressiveness.

 Bizarrely, Cinderella had been made to work like a dog for others without reaping anything tangible, while she wound up doing none of the work that got her into the ball.
 Though she'd experienced labor and profit, she'd never experienced the link between them.

 Why doesn't Jane, despite being a powerful fairy's child, show any powers until Audrey convinced her to try in Wicked World?
 She said it herself that her mom hung up her wand years ago.
 The Fairy Godmother probably imposed her ethics on Jane, preventing any chances of testing for abilities.